podman-create - Man Page

 --hostname, -h=name

-Sets the container host name that is available inside the container.
-Can only be used with a private UTS namespace --uts=private (default).
-If --pod is specified and the pod shares the UTS namespace (default) the pod's hostname is used.
+This option can only be used with a private UTS namespace --uts=private (default).
+If --pod is given and the pod shares the same UTS namespace (default), the pod's hostname is used.
+The given hostname is also added to the /etc/hosts file using the container's primary IP address (also see the --add-host option).

 --hostuser=name